By Vicky Jones, MD

 Faculty Peer Reviewed

 Noon: Alarms rang.
 The residents arrived.
 Equipment filled the room.
 The nurse manager called legal.
 Attending physicians hurried in and out.
-The family …
+The …